 1

-Register with passport details and confirm the clinic location.
+Register with passport details and confirm the clinic location and international department floor.

 2

-The doctor reviews your records, current symptoms, and goals.
+The doctor reviews your records, symptoms, and goals.
+If language is a barrier, use an interpreter or translation app.

 3